 - Set your camera so you are in the middle of the screen.

 - Charge the device you will be using for your appointment..

 - Close any programs you don’t need for your appointment.

-- Be aware the doctor may call from an unknown or blocked phone number.
+- Be aware your clinician may call from an unknown or blocked phone number.